amy-59/amy-59/README.md

 🔬 Proficient in Python and SQL, with a foundation in statistical analysis, machine learning, and data visualization.

-## Recognition:

-🌟 5-star ranking on HackerRank in Python and SQL challenges.

 ## Contact:

 📩 Feel free to connect with me on LinkedIn https://www.linkedin.com/in/amruta-patole-69206a284/.